This post may contain affiliate links.

 Now, you can get a better price on the annual zone pass if you make a longer, four (4) year commitment and elect monthly payments.
 You pay the first year up front, and the rest in monthly installments for the remaining three years.
 Then, after the 4 years, you can cancel your contract by providing advance notice in writing, or just keep paying annual renewals.

 If you’re a vacation camper who stays in one area (or two) and you see yourself camping this way for the next four years, this option may work for you.
 But if you’re planning to go full-time and explore all of the states, like us, you may not want to lock yourself in for that long.

 And you won’t be able to get out of it, even if your travel and camping needs change.
 So we generally recommend just signing up for the one-year commitment when talking about Zone Passes.
 That way you have the flexibility to renew if you wish or make a membership change that is better suited to your camping style, without being locked into another contract.

-Of course, if you do decide to commit to four years, and want to upgrade your Thousand Trails membership (say to a new Elite or Ultimate Odyssey, and pay for that in monthly payments) during that time, you can absolutely do so.
+Of course, if you do decide to commit to four years, and want to upgrade your Thousand Trails membership (say to a new Elite or Adventure, and pay for that in monthly payments) during that time, you can absolutely do so.
 Your annual dues commitment simply gets applied against your new membership upgrade contract.
 Just keep in mind, that option is only available for new membership upgrades made directly through Thousand Trails (not resales).